 Craving Italy?
-Get your fix with my online tour, podcast, and online shopping!
+Get your fix with online shopping!

-Who isn't craving Italy right now as we're unable to travel?
+Who isn't craving Italy right now?
 If you're especially missing Florence, be sure to try my interactive online food tour Craving Italy Online Food Tour.

 For those of you in North America who seek immediate gratification, I've put together

 a list of things I adore, choosing them for quality and reasonable pricing,

 straight to your house from Amazon.